ckark/ghost/README.md

 ## Roadmap

--   Color picker—depending on whether Figma’s new input parameters add support for HTML-like inputs like `input type=color`.
+A color picker—depending on whether Figma’s new input parameters add support for HTML-like inputs like `input type=color`.
--   Linear gradients for a sheen effect.
--   Convert one or more directly selected instances.

 ## End Notes